ifct2017/ifct2017/README.md

 📜 [Files](https://unpkg.com/ifct2017/).

 Food composition values were measured by [National Institute of Nutrition, Hyderabad].
-Shown below is a text-query javascript API for search information through these tables.
+Shown below is a text-query JavaScript API for search information through these tables.
 You may also add these to a database for more control over the query.

 > Online database: [ifct2017.github.io].